-"All development, including cantileveredportions of a structure, shall be set back a minimum of 25 feet from the top edge of a bluff."
+"All development, including canrileveredportions of a structure, shall be set back a minimum of 25 feet from the top edge of a bluff"

-This Policy is implemented in Chapter 16.10 (Geologic Hazards) of the County Code.
-Section 16.10.070(h) contains the regulations concerning development adjacent to coastal bluffs.
-Subsections (i) and (ii) of this section require that all development maintain a minimum setback from the top of the coastal bluff of 25-feet for all development, including all non-habitable structures and cantilevered portions of a building (or a greater distance as warranted on the particular site).
+This Policy is implemented in Chapter 16.10 (Geologic Hazards) of the County Code; Section 16.10.070(h).
+Subsections (i) and (ii) of this section require a minimum setback from the top of the coastal bluff of 25-feet for all development, including non-habitable structures and cantilevered portions of a building.

 The proposed residence, including almost all of the parking and landscaping areas, lies outside the 25-foot coastal bluff setback.
-However, the extension of 23^{rd} Avenue lies entirely within the coastal bluff setback.
-While Section 16.10.040 (s)(11) defines the construction of a roadway and utilities as "Development', Section 16.10.070 (2) allows an exemption for:
+However, the driveway lies entirely within the coastal bluff setback.
+The question arises of whether or not the driveway and extension of utilities constitute development, and must be further than 25 feet from the top of bluff.
+Section 16.10.040 (s)(11) does define the construction of a driveway and utilities as "Development'; however Section 16.10.070(2) allows an exemption:

-(i) 'Xnyprojectwhich does not specifically require a building permit pursuant to Section 12.10.070(b) is exempt from Section 16.10.070(h) I, with the exception of: non-habitable accessory structures that are located within the minimum 25 foot setback from the coastal bluffwhere there is space on the parcel to accommodate the structure outside of the setback, above-groundpools, water tanks, projects (including landscaping) which would unfavorably alter drainage pattern, and projects involving grading.
+(i) "Any project which does not specifically require a building permit pursuant to Section 12.10.070(b) is exempt from Section 16.10.070(h) 1, with the exception of non-habitable accessory structures that ore located within the minimum 25 foot setback from the coastal bluff where there is space on the parcel to accommodate the structure outside of the setback, above-ground pools, wafertanks, projects (including landscaping) which would unfavorably alter drainage patterns, and projects involving grading.

-For the purposes of this Section, the unfavorable alteration of drainage is defined as a change that would significantly increase or concentrate runoff over the bluff edge or significantly increase infiltration into the bluff Grading is defined as any earthwork other than minor leveling, of the scale typically accomplished by hand, necessary to create beneficial drainage patterns or to install an allowed structure that does not excavate into the face or base of the bluff."
+For the purposes of this Section, the unfavorable alteration of drainage is defined as a change that would significantly increase or concentrate runoff over the bluff edge or significantly increase infiltration into the bluff Grading is defined as any earthwork other than minor leveling, of the scale typically accomplished by hand, necessary to create beneficial drainage patterns or to install an allowed structure than does not excavate into the face or base of the bluff."

-Because the construction of the roadway (23rd Avenue extension) and the utilities would not require a building permit, these facilities are exempt from the restrictions discussed above just as they have been for the development of the other four residences located on 23rd Avenue, north of the project site.
+Because the construction of the driveway and the utilities would not require a building permit, these facilities are exempt from the restrictions discussed above just as they have been for the development of the other four residences located on 23rd Avenue, north of the project site.